k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

   			Note that option 1 is not available if the source environment is set with [Do not Sync](08_environment_window_general_information.md#do-not-sync) option.

 - **Tables** — the task displays the source environment's active interfaces.
 Click the required interface to view its schemas.
-Click a schema to view its tables if needed.
-You can select table using either of the following methods:
+If needed, Click a schema to view its tables.
+You can select tables using either of the following methods:

   1. Check the schema to select all the schema's tables and click the blue arrow icon to move its tables to the selected tables area: